ashutoshmjain/gita/src/knower.md

 > In Chapter 13, Krishna said the body is the "field" (*kṣetra*), and the one who knows this field is the "knower of the field" (*kṣetrajña*).

 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
-I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping, let alone the guts of a trivial cell,  or those of a tiny microbe.
+I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping, let alone the guts of the complex cellular machinary,  or that of an alien microbe inhabitating my body as its endless universe!

 > The very purpose of sensory apparatus is external experience - not internal diagnostics.
 Besides the internal field seems to be fully automated.